iamsuteerth/skyfox-backend/README.md

 This implementation provides an optimal balance of security, performance, and user experience by leveraging AWS S3's capabilities while maintaining proper access controls.

+## Wallet System

+The SkyFox platform includes a comprehensive digital wallet system that enables customers to:

+- Add funds to their wallet using card payments
+- Use wallet balance for ticket bookings
+- View transaction history for all wallet operations
+- Combine wallet and card payments for a seamless experience

+### Key Features

+1. **Precise Financial Calculations**: Utilizes the decimal package to ensure accurate monetary operations without floating-point errors, critical for OLTP systems.

+2. **Transaction Tracking**: All wallet operations (ADD/DEDUCT) are tracked with timestamps and transaction IDs for complete auditability.

+3. **Payment Integration**: Seamlessly integrates with the existing payment system to support:
+   - Full wallet payments (when wallet has sufficient balance)
+   - Partial wallet payments (automatically topping up wallet with card payment for the shortfall)
+   - Traditional card payments

+4. **Automatic Wallet Creation**: Each customer account is provisioned with a wallet upon registration.

+5. **Security**: All financial transactions are protected with proper validations and database constraints.

+## OLTP Support

+The system implements robust OLTP (Online Transaction Processing) capabilities through:

+1. **Decimal Package Integration**: Using the decimal package for all monetary values ensures exact arithmetic without the precision issues of floating-point calculations.

+2. **Transaction Consistency**: All financial operations maintain ACID properties with proper rollback mechanisms.

+3. **Concurrency Control**: The wallet system handles multiple simultaneous transactions without race conditions.

+4. **Audit Trail**: Complete transaction history is maintained for reporting and reconciliation.

 ## Authentication

 The application uses JWT (JSON Web Token) for authentication.
 Tokens are valid for 24 hours and include the user's role for authorization purposes.